Scandltd/storm-petrel/generator/README.md

 #### Expected expression is inlined within an assertion

-With StormPetrel, the expected variable can be entirely omitted.
-Instead, you can inline expected expressions of the following kinds:
+StormPetrel allows you to omit the expected variable entirely or use values that do not match the expected variable regex pattern.
+Instead, you can directly inline expected expressions of the following kinds:
 - Anonymous object creation expressions;
 - Array creation expressions;
 - Collection expressions;